GluuFederation/tutorials/agama-blogs/docs/Manage-projects.md

 # Manage Projects

-You can add multiple projects in one Repository.
+This section provides you a set of tools to create and manage agama projects.
+You can add one or multiple projects in one Reposotory.

 ![agama-project](./assets/agama-8.png)

+> Note: In above screenshot, it is published repository.
+You cannot add multiple projects in published repository but it help you to add your project to Agama-Explore.
+You need it only when you want to add project in Agama-Explore.
+Check [here]() for details.

 ## Tools